rashel007/LearningKotlin/README.md

 #### Variables

-In Kotlin variables are declared with var or val. var is mutable , that means we can chnage the value any time.
+In Kotlin variables are declared with var or val. var is mutable , that means we can change the value any time.
 And val is immutable
 , means we cannot not change the declared value.
 For Example